joachim-gassen/accframe/README.md

 The oTree experiments conducted are in `otree` and the raw data of the experimental runs are in `data/exp_runs`.
 The current output of the code is available in the `static` folder of this repo.

 If you are interested in reproducing these output documents (currently only a short presentation) and have [quarto](https://quarto.org), Python, R, and a make environment installed, you might be able to produce the output by running `make all` in the project's root directory.
 The output will be generated in the `output` folder.
+An alternative (and potentially easier) way to reproduce the output would be to use [GitHub Codespaces](https://github.com/features/codespaces).

 ## Todos